Matcha Date Bars - Earth to Veg

 Dates: The sweetness in this recipe comes all from pitted dried dates.
 They provide the sweetness and act as the sticky binder to keep these bars together.
 Some swear that unpitted dates have a superior flavour, but I’ve never noticed a difference (plus, you’ll save a ton of time putting this together if you don’t have to worry about removing pits).
 I recommend Deglet Noor or Medjool dates.

 Nuts: When I make this recipe, I typically use a mix of unsalted almonds and cashews.
 But you can alternate any type of nuts or mixture of nuts (including pecans, walnuts, macadamia nuts, and hazelnuts—or try a nut-free version with sunflower seeds or pumpkin seeds).
+But note that if using skin-on nuts such as almonds or hazelnuts, the resulting bars will be drier and crumblier, so I would recommend adding more dates or using a smaller proportion of those skin-on nuts.

 For a full list of ingredients and quantities, refer to the recipe card at the bottom of this post.